tensorflow/tensorflow/tensorflow/docs_src/performance/performance_models.md

 similar to @{tf.FIFOQueue}.
 The difference is that `StagingArea`  does not guarantee FIFO ordering, but offers simpler functionality and can be executed on both CPU and GPU in parallel with other stages.
-Breaking the input pipeline into 3 stages that operate independently inparallel is scalable and takes full advantage of large multi-core environments.
+Breaking the input pipeline into 3 stages that operate independently in parallel is scalable and takes full advantage of large multi-core environments.
 The rest of this section details the stages followed by details about using `data_flow_ops.StagingArea`.